 On February 26, 2024, the FDA issued a Complete Response Letter (the "CRL") to our NDA for roluperidone for the treatment of negative symptoms in schizophrenia.
 The CRL provided that the FDA had completed its review of the NDA and had determined that it could not approve the NDA in its present form.
 Specifically, the FDA cited the following clinical deficiencies: (i) although one study (MIN-101C03) demonstrated statistical significance on the primary efficacy endpoint, it is insufficient on its own to establish substantial evidence of effectiveness; (ii) the NDA submission lacks data on concomitant antipsychotic administration; (iii) the NDA submission lacks data needed to establish that the change in negative symptoms of schizophrenia with roluperidone treatment was clinically meaningful; and (iv) the submitted safety database included an inadequate number of subjects exposed to roluperidone at the proposed dose (64 mg) for at least 12 months.
 To address these deficiencies, the FDA stated that we must submit at least one additional positive, adequate, and well-controlled study to support the safety and effectiveness of roluperidone for the treatment of negative symptoms.
 We must also provide additional data to demonstrate the safety and efficacy of roluperidone co-administered with antipsychotic medications, to support that observed effect on negative symptoms with roluperidone treatment corresponds to a clinically meaningful change, and to demonstrate the long-term safety of the proposed dose.
 See the section titled "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Clinical and Regulatory Updates-Complete Response Letter" for more information.
-There can be no assurances that we will obtain approval for roluperidone in a timely manner, on favorable terms, or at all.
-As a result, the regulatory approval process for roluperidone in the United States is highly uncertain.
-If we do not obtain approval of roluperidone in the to do so could adversely impact our ability to successfully commercialize roluperidone or conduct our other business operations and our financial condition could be materially harmed.
+While we have continued to have interactions with the FDA since receiving the CRL, with the goal of addressing questions raised in the CRL, there can be no assurances that we will obtain approval for roluperidone in a timely manner, on favorable terms, or at all.
+As a result, the regulatory approval process for roluperidone i material adverse impact on our business.
+Even if we are able to obtain approval, the expense and time to do so could adversely impact our ability to successfully commercialize roluperidone or conduct our other business operations and our financial condition could be materially harmed.